davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 }
 ```

-Next, we will need a function that updates the component and the current when a new element is selected.
-This function will update the `aria-selected` attribute of the selected item, the `aria-activedescendant` value defined in the parent container, and update the displayed text.
+Next, we will need a function that updates the component when a new element is selected.
+This function will update the `aria-selected` attribute of the selected option, the attribute `aria-activedescendant` (defined in the parent container), and update the displayed text with the new value.
 The component's value is updated by running the callback function (i.e., `getValue`).

 ```js
 // update component and selected item